 - 2 pounds white potatoes peeled and quartered

-- 2 T . butter
+- 2 Tablespoons butter

 - 1 ounce fresh chives

-- 4 ounces roasted poblano peppers skin and seeds discarded
+- 4 ounces poblano peppers roasted, skin and seeds discarded

-- 1 C . heavy cream
+- 1 Cup heavy cream

-- 1 T . salt
+- 1 Tablespoon salt

 - Combine the chives, peppers, cream and salt in a blender and blend until smooth.
 Pour the mixture into the potatoes and stir to combine.